 Jacob’s Pillow Director

 Customized residencies offered through the In Process Series give artists the time and space to research and develop new work with varying levels of technical aspects and research components, including the opportunity to fund an essential “outside eye.”
-They include access to the Pillow’s Archives, free housing, a stipend, filmed archival video footage, and conclude with a private, informal showing for an intimate, invited audience that provides reactions, feedback, and questions.
+They include access to the Pillow’s Archives, free housing, a stipend, filmed archival video footage, and conclude with a private, informal showing for members at the $500 level and above or partners of the College Partnership Program that provide reactions, feedback, and questions.
 The work created at the Pillow during this series may be at varying stages of development and may or may not be performed at the Festival.
 Artists that take part in the Pillow Lab are chosen through a closed selection process.

 Built from the Jacob’s Pillow mission to support dance creation, presentation, education, and preservation; and to engage and deepen public appreciation and support for dance, the Pillow Lab strengthens the artistic core of the Pillow while expanding opportunities for year-round programming.
 Realizing the goals of Vision ’22, the Pillow Lab enhances artist development while nurturing the process of choreography.